openshift/enhancements/enhancements/kube-apiserver/auto-cert-recovery.md

 We will take our existing `cluster-kube-apiserver-operator regenerated-certificates` command and create a simple, non-leader-elected controller which will watch for expired certificates and regenerate them.
 It will connect to the kube-apiserver using localhost with an SNI name option wired to a 10 year cert.
-When there is no work to do, this controller wil do nothing.
+When there is no work to do, this controller will do nothing.
+This controller will run as another container in our existing static pods.
 The recovery flow will look like this:

 1. kas-static-pod/kube-apiserver starts with expired certificates
 2. kas-static-pod/cert-syncer connects to localhost kube-apiserver with using a long-lived SNI cert (localhost-recovery).
 It sees expired certs.
 3. kas-static-poc/cert-regenerator connects to localhost kube-apiserver with a long-lived SNI cert (localhost-recovery).
  It sees expired certs and refreshes them as appropriate.
 Being in the same  repo, it uses the same logic.
-We will probably add an overall option to the library-go cert rotation to say, "only refresh on expired" so that it never collides with the operator during normal operation.
+ We will add an overall option to the library-go cert rotation to say, "only refresh on expired" so that it never collides with the operator during normal operation.
 The library-go cert rotation impl is resilient to multiple actors already.
 4. kas-static-pod/cert-syncer sees updated certs and places them for reload. (this already works)